StuPro-TOSCAna/TOSCAna/docs/user/tosca-support.md

 - Constraints

 ## Available Types
-Most normative and non-normative TOSCA Types can be used in the service template.
+Most normative and non-normative TOSCA Types can be used in a service template.
 Additionally, *TOSCAna* provides its [own types](toscana-types.md).

 All supported types are listed below.